mohamed-t-ayad/vue-Resturant-App/README.md

  you won't be able to see content till you login

- i made db as json file
+ db is made as json file

  to start the json serve

- move to db directory and open your command line run command ==>  json-server db.json --watch
+ move to db directory and open your command line

+ run command ==>  json-server db.json --watch

  you can use any of the useres at the db.json file or create your own account